 How to Protect Yourself

-First and foremost: You know those computer and phone software updates we all put off for another day?
-Stop doing that.
-Keep your security software updated to always have the best level of protection.
-After that, multi-factor authentication is your best friend.
-From your social media account to your bank account, turn this feature on to stop fraudsters.
+First and foremost: Keep your security software updated to always have the best level of protection.
+Enable multi-factor authentication (MFA) wherever possible, from social media accounts to bank accounts.
 You’ll need multiple credentials to access your account, like your PIN and a one-time code sent to your phone, or even your face or fingerprint.
+And remember: never share verification codes with anyone, even if they claim to be from your bank or a family member.

 Automatic withdrawals